Lion Park

 Lion Park Introduction

-During the Taisho and Showa periods of Japanese rule in Taiwan, the "Su-Nan Highway," which stretches from Su'ao to Nanfang'ao, served as a branch line at the starting point of the Suhua Highway.
-This road was carved along the cliffs overlooking Su'ao Bay and features several hills where abundant soil and rocks were left on the coastal side after its construction.
-Due to its excellent viewpoint overlooking Su'ao Harbor, in 1985, the Su'ao Lions Club chose to jointly fund the establishment of a small Lion Memorial Park on one of the larger hills, in collaboration with the Kitakyushu East International Lions Club from Japan.
-The design included a pavilion and flower garden, as well as the construction of a majestic lion statue made of reinforced concrete sitting proudly on the hill.
-After the opening of "Yishan Road" in 1994, the original "Su-Nan Highway," which was the only route from Su'ao to Nanfang'ao and had a more winding condition, became an idle road.
-Today, the "Su-Nan Highway" has transformed into a primary exercise trail for locals, and the "Lion Park," situated halfway up the mountain, overlooks the Pacific Ocean.
-It serves as an optimal viewing point for attractions such as Su'ao Harbor, the Nanfang'ao Cross-Harbor Bridge, Nanfang'ao, and Beifang'ao, making it one of the favorite spots for photographers.
+During the Taisho and Showa eras after Japan occupied Taiwan, the "Su-Nan Highway," which connects Su'ao to Nanfang'ao, is a branch of the "Su-Hua Highway" and was carved along the cliff by Su'ao Bay.
+Along the way, several hills were formed due to the abundant soil and rocks, leaving behind small hills on the seaside after the road was constructed.
+In 1985, the Su'ao Lions Club chose one of the larger hills to jointly fund a small Lion Memorial Park with the "Higashi-Kyushu International Lions Club" from Japan.
+The design includes a gazebo and flower garden, and a majestic lion, made of reinforced concrete, was sculpted on the hilltop.
+After the "Yishan Road" to Su'ao Port opened in 1994, the originally sole route from Su'ao to Nanfang'ao, the "Su-Nan Highway," became an idle road due to its winding condition.
+Today, the "Su-Nan Highway" has transformed into a major exercise path for locals, while the "Lion Park," located on a hillside, overlooks the Pacific Ocean and is an excellent viewpoint for watching attractions such as Su'ao Port, the Nanfang'ao Bridge, Nanfang'ao, and Beifang'ao.
+Additionally, this place has become one of the shooting locations for photography enthusiasts.

 Lion Park Travel Information